 Other free tools include instant messaging service Slack, email marketing king MailChimp, and blogging platform WordPress.
 Many tools also offer very cheap paid plans, like social media management platform Buffer.

 When you’re operating on a tight budget, you must resist the natural urge to assume that acquiring a specific tool or service will solve your problems.
 Odds are, you just haven’t executed the right strategy because you haven’t sought advice from the right people.
 And by this, we mean successful business owners who were in your shoes not too long ago.

 Thankfully, there are several avenues to forge relationships with veteran business owners.
 Local networking events take place all the time, and you can find out about them through your local Chamber of Commerce or networking platforms like Meetup.
 There’s a section of this website that’s exclusively devoted to small businesses.

 If you’re starting a local business, you should consider paying the small fee to join your Chamber of Commerce’s small business association.
 Members gain access to professional development workshops, the latest updates about the local economy, and even local demographics data.

 Another fabulous resource for business mentors is SCORE, which was initially started by the US Small Business Administration (SBA).
 This nationwide network is entirely free because the mentors volunteer their services.
 The only form of compensation they’re after is seeing their mentees succeed.
 Along with one-on-one mentorship, workshops and webinars are available for entrepreneurs at all stages of their journeys.

 Business Budget: Save Money to Make Money

 The timeless phrase “You’ve got spend money to make money” is losing relevance by the second.
-Instead, you should concentrate on how you spend your time and making the most out of what you have.
+Instead, it would be best to concentrate on how you spend your time and making the most out of what you have.
 These are arguably the two most essential skills for entrepreneurs.
 An expert at either of them is a success story waiting to take place.